Measurement Component

 QVBoxLayout

-- Includes settings from the
+. - Includes settings from the hardware.

-- Uses splitter instead of
+- Uses a splitter instead of

 # number_gen_readout.py